DzAppX/DzAppX/README.md

 # Welcome to Dz AppX 🚀

 **Dz AppX** is a team of talented Algerian developers dedicated to crafting high-quality web and app solutions.
-Our expertise spans a range of modern technologies, including Django, React, Next.js, and WordPress.
+Our expertise spans a range of modern technologies.
 We focus on delivering clean, efficient code and innovative digital experiences tailored to your needs.

 ## What We Do